Activities of Blue Cross of India

 Top: The first ambulance with a hydraulic lifter bought in 1994 and below: an ambulance donated in 1995 by the Lions Club of Mylapore, running costs of which were sponsored by CITIBANK for a year.

-During the last five years, the Blue Cross of Hyderabad, Blue Cross of Pune, Blue Cross of Guwahati, Blue Cross of Patna, Blue Cross Society of Madhubani, Blue Cross Society of Hissar, Blue Cross Society of Assam, Blue Cross Society of Pondicherry, Blue Cross Society of Gopalganj and Blue Cross of Coimbatore have come into existence.
+With our assistance, Blue Cross of Hyderabad, Blue Cross of Guwahati, Blue Cross of Patna, Blue Cross Society of Madhubani, Blue Cross Society of Hissar, Blue Cross Society of Assam, Blue Cross Society of Pondicherry, Blue Cross Society of Gopalganj and Blue Cross of Coimbatore have come into existence.

 To know more about our recent activies and achievments please visit our Facebook Page